balancer/code-review/rate-providers/sUSDERateProvider.md

     - any protections?
 YES: The Rate that is being written to the Rate Providers storage has checks that need to be passed.
 This includes:
         - A new Rate must have a timestamp more recent than the last one written to storage.
-        - A new Rate cannot be updated more frequent than 12 hours.
+        - A new Rate cannot be updated more frequent than once every 12 hours.
         - A new Rate cannot be changed more than 2% compared to the last stored Rate.
         - A new returned rate cannot be 0.